phoughton/unicode_babel/README.md

 # Unicode Babel

-Is a easy to use python package for generating random unicode code-points/characters.
+Unicode Babel is a easy to use python package for generating random unicode code-points/characters.

 It's ideal for use in your tests or tools, Allowing you to quickly identify bugs and data processing issues.